Sharath-majjigi/linkedin-analyzer/README.md

 1. Sign up at [apify.com](https://apify.com)
 2. Get your API key from the Apify Console
+3. Add it to your `.env` file for development
-3. The app will prompt you to enter this key in the settings modal
+4. For production, users will enter it in the settings modal

 ### 5. Start Development Server